 - Graduate courses will stretch you in new ways, so expect to be challenged.

-What is the Grading Like in the Joint Degree Program?
+What is the Grading Like in the Dual Degree Program?

 - There is a different grading scale in graduate work.
 Grades that can be awarded are: A, B+, B, C+, C, F.